KTP Associate: Andrew Grounds

 The KTP Associate: Andrew’s quick analytical abilities, effective writing and ability to use data synthetically have transformed Ashton’s business model.

-See below for a profile of each of the 18 finalists in the Future Innovator category of this year’s KTP Best of the Best Awards:
+This KTP Associate is one of the finalists in the KTP Best of the Best Awards 2020: See below for a profile of each of the 18 finalists in the Future Innovator category of this year’s Awards.

 Muddasar Anwar Delivering innovation for Sustainable Drainage System to prevent flooding.